SystemsApproach/private5g/arch.rst

 The Mobile Core is a bundle of functionality (conventionally packaged as one or more devices) that serves several purposes.

+-  Authenticates devices prior to attaching them to the network
 -  Provides Internet (IP) connectivity for both data and voice services.
 -  Ensures this connectivity fulfills the promised QoS requirements.
 -  Tracks user mobility to ensure uninterrupted service.